 With her credo ‘finding a language for life’ Pina Bausch did not only expand the expressive potential of dance to an unseen extent, she also fundamentally changed the artform itself.
 In this sense her pieces also change – not only at every performance but with every new casting.
 The fact that the majority of Pina Bausch’s pieces are still performed, in Wuppertal and throughout the world during the many tours, is thanks not only to their thematic and aesthetic timelessness, but also to the long-term practice of handing over from one generation of dancers to the next.
 Now companies such as the Paris Opera Ballet and the Bavarian State Ballet have also performed a few of her works.
 Since Pina Bausch’s death in 2009 her pieces have lived on in the dancers of the Tanztheater Wuppertal.

 A particular challenge facing the international ensemble is to get a sense of ‘Pina’s spirit’ when recasting and reviving productions.
 Their members come from at least eighteen different countries and range in age from twenty-five to sixty-eight – that too is undoubtedly unique.
-Around half of the dancers, currently thirty-four in total, did not work with Pina Bausch.
+Around half of the dancers, currently thirty-three in total, did not work with Pina Bausch.

 “The questioning never ends, and the search never ends.
 There is something endless about it, and that is the beautiful thing.”
 Pina Bausch